 The Foothills Clusters Homeowners Association was created to “promote the health, safety and welfare of the residents.”
 The most visible activities of the HOA are to protect the Common Areas, maintain the private roads, and enforce the Covenants, Conditions and Restrictions (CC&R’s).
 Enforcing the CC&R’s is essentially to preserve architectural standards and restrict activities that deprive owners of their enjoyment of their property.

-The activity of the HOA is governed by its Board of Directors, nine unpaid volunteers who are elected by the owners and serve three year terms.
+The activity of the HOA is governed by its Board of Directors, nine unpaid volunteers who are elected by the owners and serve three-year terms.
 The association does not employ a management company.
 Except for certain legal and accounting activities, most activities are performed by Board or committee members.

-Board meetings are held the first Monday of every month (except for holidays).
+Board meetings are held the second Monday of every month (except for holidays).
 The annual meeting at which Board of Director members are elected is held the first Sunday of November.
 Meetings dates, times, locations and agendas are published on this web site.
 All homeowners are encouraged to attend meetings.

 The powers of the HOA and its board of directors is strictly limited by the associations governing documents.
 Major expenditures and changes to the governing documents require approval by a substantial number of owners, the exact number or percentage of votes varying by the matter at hand.